Brown Butter meets Banana Bread.

 Instructions

+- Brown the butter and set aside to slightly cool.
 How to brown butter: To a small pan or skillet, melt the butter over medium-low heat.
 Preferably use a light colored pan so you can see the brown butter better as it cooks.
 It can burn easily.
 Stir frequently and watch carefully as the butter starts to slowly simmer, then bubble and finally a soft foam on the top layer.
 You’ll notice the colors changing from yellow to golden yellow to toasted brown with specks.
 Those brown specks are the butter’s milk solids caramelizing.
 We want this!
 We need this!
 Continue stirring to ensure the milk solids are evenly golden and toasted.
 This process takes about 5-7 minutes.
 Once it resembles the color of graham crackers, remove off the heat and proceed with the directions.
-See extended directions on How to Brown Butter here: https://bakecookrepeat.com/recipe/how-to-brown-butter/
+See extended directions on How to Brown Butter here: https://bakecookrepeat.com/recipe/how-to-brown-butter/1/2 cup unsalted butter

-• Bake at 350°F / 176°C for 55 minutes until the exterior is caramelized in color and peaks of the yellow cake are exposed from the cracks.
+- Bake at 350°F / 176°C for 50-53 minutes until the exterior is caramelized in color and peaks of the yellow cake are exposed from the cracks.
+As the banana bread cools in the pan, it will continue to bake.
+Do not over-bake.

-• Brush the tops with butter.
-Leave the bread in the tin for at least 10 minutes for the loaf to hold its shape.
+- Remove from the oven.
+Brush the tops with butter!
+Leave the banana bread in the tin for at least 10 minutes for the loaf to hold its shape.
 Then, transfer to a wire rack to cool.
-This helps prevent a soggy bottom as the moisture is released.
+This helps prevent a soggy bottom from forming as the moisture is released.
+Cooled off banana bread tastes WAY better than hot banana bread.
+Be patient!Note: Turning the loaf on its side to cool, instead of traditionally on its bottom, is a trick I learned that prevents the loaf from sinking due to the heaviness of the loaf.
+A wire rack also prevents a soggy bottom from forming as the moisture is released.

 Notes